 - Annual Meeting, Delegate Assembly

-- Board Executives, Board Members, Board Staff, General Public, Health Care Organizations, Policy Makers
+- Board Members, Board Staff, Executive Officers, General Public, Health Care Organizations, Policy Makers

 We will explore why unresolved conflict can hamper any organization's ability to make timely, cost-effective decisions and implement new strategies.
 There are complex interactions between those who deliver, receive, administer, and oversee health care.
 However, there are negotiation techniques and conflict resolution approaches that can improve efficiency, quality of care, and patient safety.
 It is important to build strategies and methods to resolve the myriad thorny issues that encompass the health care enterprise. '